sillsdev/electron-craco-redux-ts/README.md

 Runs the app in the development mode.<br>
 Opens [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You will have access to two new tabs in the Dev tools, React and Redux inspectors.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.